+Type the interface name, for example fa1, when you want to enter a certain interface configuration mode.
 Type the following commands and press the Enter key:

 - exit to return to Privileged EXEC mode.

 - ? to see the command list.

 - list to review the Interface Configuration mode commands and corresponding options.
 The following list is the available commands for the Port Interface Configuration mode.